Get Involved

 Board Games Club (5th)

 This club is for anyone with an interest in games, whatever their level of experience.
-Board games, card games, dice games, roleplaying games – come along and try them out or bring your own.
-Whether you want to play traditional games like Scrabble and Monopoly, or newer titles like Settlers of Catan and Carcassonne, you are welcome to come along, on your own or with a group of friends.
+Board games, card games, dice games – come along and try them out or bring your own.
+Currently there is a very active Magic the Gathering group, but you are always welcome to suggest new games.
 No knowledge of the rules is required and most of the games we will be playing are simple enough to get playing in a few minutes.

 Chess Club (5th)